Florajenner/eco-nomad/README.md

 ## Future Features
 - **User Engagement**: We aim to introduce social media integration, allowing readers to engage with content and share it easily with others.
-- **Content Organization**: Posts categorized to help users easily explore different topics related to sustainability and eco-friendly living.
+- **Content Organisation**: Posts categorised to help users easily explore different topics related to sustainability and eco-friendly living.
 - **Search Functionality**: Users can quickly search for specific posts or keywords, enhancing accessibility.

 ## Technologies Used